Danish slave trade: Saint John

 One of the first locations where the Danes brought African slaves was Saint John.
 In 1717, 150 African slaves from Akwamu (now Ghana) were brought to the islands to work on the plantations.
 At the time, the island only cultivated cotton and tobacco.
 During the transition from Saint Thomas to Saint John, the Akwamu slaves all revolted against the owners of the plantations by taking over the property and deploying slaves from other African tribes to complete the work.
 Reasons for this revolt came from the introduction of harsh slave policies, new African slaves who would have rather died than be slaves, and a summer of natural disasters.
 However, by 1734, the plantation owners eventually regained control of the island.
 The primary reason for revolts such as these was due to the fact that owners did not reside on the island.
-Instead, they would rely upon overseers, who were known as “mesterknægte”.
+Instead, they would rely upon overseers, who were known as “mesterknægte” ['master knaves'].

 Saint Croix

 In 1733, the Danish West Indies Company bought Saint Croix from the French government.
 A key attribute of Saint Croix was its independent government, which differentiated it to Saint Thomas and Saint John.
 Planters soon became frustrated with this and demanded the King of Denmark buy the company.
 As Saint Croix was the most lucrative island out of the three, the King decided that it should be the capital of the three islands.
 This meant the capital was to be moved from Saint Thomas to Saint Croix.

-Saint Croix’s wealth was heavily attributed to its production of sugar, but also rum.
+Saint Croix's wealth was heavily attributed to its production of sugar, but also rum.
 The other commodities it exported included cotton, molasses, and hard woods.
-By 1803, there was a total of 26,500 slaves on the island (the most out of the three), but as Denmark’s role in the slave trade began to fade, this number reduced significantly.
+By 1803, there was a total of 26,500 slaves on the island (the most out of the three), but as Denmark's role in the slave trade began to fade, this number reduced significantly.

+Costa Rica

+Two Danish slave ships, the Fridericus Quartus and Christianus Quintus were identified in 2025 as the shipwrecks found in Cahuita National Park on the Atlantic coast of Limón Province, Costa Rica.
+These ships carried cloth, metal goods, and weapons to trade for enslaved Africans.
+In 1710, after navigational errors, the ships struck reefs off what was then called Punta Carreto, one caught fire while the other lost its anchor.
+Both were abandoned, and from around 690 enslaved Africans, 100 were recaptured and sent to work in the nearby cacao plantations.